All Episodes

 A lot of people are hoping that Senator McCain will beat Senator Clinton.

-And that's the sole reason that they are supporting Senator McCain because they're for whatever they so dislike, are so afraid of Mrs. Clinton, and they think they hope that McCain can be the only one.
+And that's the sole reason that they are supporting Senator McCain because for whatever they so dislike, are so afraid of Mrs. Clinton, and they think they hope that McCain can be the only one.

 I have very little faith that he can.